Think-iT-Labs/edc-samples/transfer/transfer-06-http-data-flow/README.md

 * `connector`: contains the configuration and build files for both the consumer and the provider connector
-* `backend-service`: represent the backend service where the provider will send the endpoint to access the data
+* `backend-service`: represent the backend service where the consumer will send the EndpointDataReference to access the data

+> For the sake of simplicity, we will use an in-memory catalog and pre-fill it with just one single
+> asset.
+This will be deleted after the provider shutdown.

+This will be deleted after the provider shutdown.

 ### Provider connector

-The provider connector is the one performing the file transfer after the file has been requested by the consumer.
+The provider connector is the one providing EndpointDataReference to the consumer after it initiates a transfer.

 ### Consumer connector

-The consumer is the one "requesting" the data and providing a destination for it, i.e. a a backend service where the provider can send the metadata (endpoint and authorization token) to access the service.
+The consumer is the one "requesting" the data to the provider.

 # How to build a connector